GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 ![legend level 4](/_files/land_cover/legend_lc_level4_horizontal.png)

-*Figure 1.* Animations showing examples of differences in level 4 classification between Land Cover V2 and V1. *a)* illustrates the improved artificial surface classification in the greater Melbourne area; stripe artifacts and incorrect water persistence classification can also be observed. *b)* displays a pine plantation near Kinglake West (VIC), which V2 appears to classify correctly as being > 65% woody cover. *c)* shows an example of degradation in cultivated area classification in the Cassowary Coast (northern QLD), primarily due to the misclassification of cultivated land as herbaceous natural vegetation; as mentioned in the limitations, the CTV classification exhibits some inconsistencies, which can occur both spatially and temporally.
+*Figure 2.* Animations showing examples of differences in level 4 classification between Land Cover C3 and C2 (i.e., version 2 (V2) and version 1 (V1), respectively). *a)* illustrates the improved artificial surface classification in the greater Melbourne area; stripe artifacts and incorrect water persistence classification can also be observed. *b)* displays a pine plantation near Kinglake West (VIC), which collection 3 (i.e., V2) appears to classify correctly as being > 65% woody cover. *c)* shows an example of degradation in cultivated area classification in the Cassowary Coast (northern QLD), primarily due to the misclassification of cultivated land as herbaceous natural vegetation; as mentioned in the limitations, the CTV classification exhibits some inconsistencies, which can occur both spatially and temporally.

 |   |   |   |